nishantjr/ml-tableau/docs/05-conclusion.md

 Indeed, it was difficulties implementing the procedure in [@guarded-fixedpoint-logic] that led us to develop the \prule{resolve} rule.
 Without it, we had needed to search through all possible combinations of consistent basic assertions.
-Our plan is to produce a parity game, and then use a pre-existing solver for parity games[@pgsolver] to search for pre-models or refutations.
+Our plan is to produce a parity game, and then use a pre-existing solver for parity games&nbsp;[@friedmann2009-pgsolver] to search for pre-models or refutations.
+\todo{should we remove this completely?}

 Second, we must be able to combine this procedure with our decision procedures and semi-algorithms.
 This will allow us to take advantage of this decision procedure even when the pattern we are dealing with lies outside the fragment.
-In the world of first-order SMT solvers, this is typically done using the Nelson-Oppen combination procedure[@neslon-oppen].
+In the world of first-order SMT solvers, this is typically done using the Nelson-Oppen combination procedure [@nelsonoppen1979-cooperating-decision-procedures;@krstic2007-architecting].
 One approach may be to extend the \prule{conflict-*} and \prule{ok-*} rules to treat the SMT solver as an oracle for checking the consistency of basic assertions.
 This approach will likely work when the algorithm decides that the pattern is unsatisfiable.